Medical Acupuncture for Physicians: 300-Hour Course

 This course is designed to meet the needs of physicians seeking responsible and comprehensive training in the emerging discipline of medical acupuncture.
 In doing so, this CME activity addresses the demands of patients and physicians seeking a safe and time-tested complement or alternative to conventional medical therapies, whether for pain or general medical problems accessible to acupuncture.

-If you participate conscientiously in all aspects of the training, this Medical Acupuncture for Physicians program will enable you to:
+If you participate conscientiously in all aspects of the training, Medical Acupuncture for Physicians will enable you to:

-- Use the acupuncture diagnostic model to interpret premorbid and stress-related probelms that typically escape explanation, that is, address the "worried well" issues in your patients;
+- Use the acupuncture diagnostic model to interpret premorbid and stress-related problems that typically escape explanation and to address the “worried well” in your practice;

 - Use acupuncture as an early intervention tool in managing chronic pain patients, as primary treatment or in collaboration with medications and other interventions;